 Has the jet-lag kept you awake and are you still feeling energized enough to explore Singapore’s nightlife?
 Once the sun has gone down, the lights of Clarke Quay draw beautiful reflections on the river.
 The atmosphere around the quay is comfortable and inviting, and you will find plenty of great restaurants and bars to choose from while quelling that jet-lag.

-On the bucket list for best places to visit in Singapore in 3 days is taking a cable car to Sentosa Island.
+On the bucket list for places to visit in Singapore in 3 days is taking a cable car to Sentosa Island.
 Day tickets are only $13 SGD ($10 USD) and the scenic ride lasts about 40 minutes, leaving quite frequently from the Harbour Front Station.

 Once on Sentosa, you can relax on one of the perfectly maintained white beaches or take a tour of the Universal Studios or Madame Taussauds.
 Sentosa Island should be calculated as at least a half day trip during your visit.
+There are numerous places to visit and things to do once you’re on Sentosa.
+Click here to check out the various tours and sights on offer.

 For a workout, you can also hike the mountain and enjoy a scenic walk up to the top.
 You can start the trail from the foot of Mount Faber on Telok Blangah Road, just a stone’s throw away from the Harbour Front Station.